feup-infolab/docker-mocha/README.md

 ```

 ## Testing
-These following tests are provided in this project which were used to debug the implementation of docker-mocha
+These following tests are provided in this project which were used to debug the implementation of docker-mocha.
+To use this command please change directory to the sub-folder test: ```cd test``

 ### Running tests locally
 - Run ```npm test```